PowerShellEmpire/PowerTools/README.md

 ## net * Functions:
-    Get-NetDomain                   -   gets the name of the current user's domain Get-NetDomainTrusts             -   gets all trusts for the current user's domain Get-NetForest                   -   gets the forest associated with the current user's domain Get-NetForestDomains            -   gets all domains for the current forest Get-NetForestTrusts             -   gets all trusts for the forest associated with the current user's domain Get-NetDomainControllers        -   gets the domain controllers for the current computer's domain Get-NetCurrentUser              -   gets the current [domain\\]username
+    Get-NetDomain                   -   gets the name of the current user's domain Get-NetForest                   -   gets the forest associated with the current user's domain Get-NetForestDomains            -   gets all domains for the current forest Get-NetDomainControllers        -   gets the domain controllers for the current computer's domain Get-NetCurrentUser              -   gets the current [domain\\]username
     Get-NetUsers                    -   gets a list of all current users in the domain